 Butterflies prefer habitats with full sun exposure.
 In coastal British Columbia Western Monarch Butterflies are a rare sight in gardens since showy milkweed is not common in urban centres.
 There are, however, many other nectar rich plant choices that will attract and support butterfly life in your garden.
 Aim to have a variety of bloom times in your butterfly garden so there is always a source of food for migrating butterflies.
 Many plants that seem like an easy choice, like Butterfly Bush, are on the invasive species list in BC so caution is advised when planting these species.

 Our school garden is proud to be part of the David Suzuki Butterfly Way.
 I encourage you to consider developing a space for butterfly migration inquiry with your students, and problem solve ways the school can contribute to urban butterfly corridors!

 Butterfly Garden Additions

 Butterflies require a water source, so a simple dish or bird bath in your garden is a helpful addition.
-Butterflies also enjoy sunning themselves on smooth rocks, so the addition of large rocks with sun exposure are also appreciated by our pollinating friends.
+Butterflies also enjoy sunning themselves on smooth, large rocks, so their addition with sun exposure is also appreciated by our pollinating friends.